CTG2/ECO-Predict/README.md

 # ECO-Predict
-Smart prediction of renewable energy generation in india
+Smart prediction of renewable energy generation in india.